zcawood333/netfilesys/README.md

 ### Uploading files
 Multiple files can be uploaded by specifying multiple file paths after the POST/PUT command.
 #### Encryption
 Files are by default encrypted before they are uploaded.
-This can be overridden by setting the --noEncryption flag.
+This can be overridden by setting the -n/--noEncryption flag.
 #### Commands
 ##### PUT
 The PUT command will initiate an http PUT request to the server with the fileToUpload's encrypted contents as its body.
 It logs the event and the generated fileKey.